Labeling and Localizing Drop-In Components

 Key concepts

-Multiple JSON files to manage storefront labels, including localization.
-Each drop-in component has its own placeholders file (e.g., cart.json, checkout.json, pdp.json).
-See the Placeholders files for more information.
+JSON files that manage storefront labels, including localization.
+Each drop-in component has its own placeholder file (for example, cart.json, checkout.json, pdp.json).
+For merchants translating these files, see Commerce localization tasks.
+For reference documentation, see Placeholder files.

 Language objects